kwf/ghc-proposals/proposals/0000-template.rst

 Implementation Plan
 -------------------

-(Optional) If accepted who will implement the change?
-Which other ressources and prerequisites are required for implementation?
+I will implement this plan, under the supervision of Richard Eisenberg and Stephanie Weirich.